 Open and uses consensus decision-making processes.
-Meets 3rd Friday of each month at 10am in TECC
+Meets 3rd Friday of each month at 1pm BO Conference Room

-- Study, review, advise and recommend regulations and procedures relating to institutional technology - Identify, prioritize, and review technology needs with regard to network infra structure, staffing, funding, and equipment capacities. - Develop a college-wide technology plan, including deployment of technology equipment and coordination of services with Information Technology department - Assist and support college planning process through contributions to the Strategic Master Plan - Review and revise the committee charge to meet changing needs over time
+- Study, review, advise and recommend regulations and procedures relating to institutional technology - Identify, prioritize, and review technology needs with regard to network infra structure, staffing, funding, and equipment capacities. - Develop a college-wide technology plan, including deployment of technology equipment and coordination of services with Information Technology department - Assist and support college planning process through contributions to the Strategic Master Plan - Review and revise the committee charge to meet changing needs over time - Commitment to data informed decisions to ensure inclusiveness and equity

-- 3 administrators (Chief Business Officer, Director of Institutional Effectiveness, Chief Student Services Officer) - 3 faculty representatives (two teaching faculty members) appointed by the Academic Senate - 3 confidential/management representatives appointed by the management group (Director of Information Technology) - 2 classified representatives appointed by CSEA (recommended from the IT support staff). - 1 student representative appointed by ASB
+- 3 administrators (Chief Business Officer, Director of Institutional Effectiveness, Chief Student Services Officer) - 3 faculty representatives (two teaching faculty members) appointed by the Academic Senate - 3 confidential/management representatives appointed by the management group (Director of Information Technology) - 2 classified representatives appointed by CSEA (recommended from the IT support staff). - 1 student representative.
+ASB will have the first opportunity to select a representative, but if not available, faculty or staff may recommend a student representative to the chair(s) for approval.

-A quorum, consisting of one member from each of three of the five constituencies (administration, classified, faculty, management, student), shall be required to conduct business.
+• A quorum, consisting of one member from each of three of the five constituencies (administration, classified, faculty, management, student), shall be required to conduct business.